TranNgocKhoa/hello-doctor/README.md

  ## How to run services on local

- Change profile of all project to `local` except Config Server.
+ Change profile of all projects to `local` except Config Server.

  Run in this order: